 This article is sponsored by Fortinet.

-James Terhune is a senior software developer based in Ottawa at Fortinet.
+Ishita Shah is a software developer and quality assurance professional at Fortinet.